Nexmo/nexmo-developer/_tutorials/client-sdk-android-set-up-push-notifications.md

 }
 ```

-## Implement a Service to receive push notifications
+You need to replace `x.y.z` with the latest Cloud Messaging versions number, which can be found on the [Firebase website](https://firebase.google.com/support/release-notes/android).

-If you don't have one already, create a service that extends `FirebaseMessagingService`.
+## Implement a service to receive push notifications

-Make sure your service is declared on your `AndroidManifest.xml`:
+If you do not have one already, create a service that extends `FirebaseMessagingService`.
+Make sure your service is declared in your `AndroidManifest.xml`:

 ```xml
 <service android:name=".MyFirebaseMessagingService">